Get up to 50% OFF Auto Transport! Follow us on social media for an extra $20 OFF – just show proof to qualify.

 Cultural Impact and Historical Legacy

-In mid-century America, Studebaker played a vital cultural role during the golden age of the automobile.
-More than a manufacturer, it was a design pioneer that challenged the norms of automotive tradition.
-While others built for the masses, Studebaker built for the future.
+In mid-century America, Studebaker held an important place during the golden age of cars.
+It was more than a manufacturer.
+It was also a design leader that challenged tradition.
+While larger companies built for the masses, Studebaker built with an eye toward the future.

-Its influence stretched from Main Street to design studios across the country.
-The postwar Champion became a symbol of forward-looking optimism.
-The 1953 Starliner, sleek and visionary, inspired competitors to rethink what an American car could be.
+Its influence reached beyond showrooms and into design studios.
+The postwar Champion showed optimism in style and engineering.
+The 1953 Starliner, sleek and modern, pushed other automakers to rethink what an American car could be.

 • First U.S. automaker to launch an all-new postwar model (1947).